mmakhool/portfolio/README.md

 we are trying to reach.
 At first, I didn't really know how to develop the code for these services and there wasn't a lot of recent in-house repositories that utilized
 SQS, so a lot of the research was done through online sources and AWS documentation.

-Below are some code samples that are involved:

-- OAService

 ![image](https://github.com/mmakhool/Mick/assets/132611699/66b254c4-279f-40c9-91ee-049c11de3a6d)

-- SQSService

 ![image](https://github.com/mmakhool/Mick/assets/132611699/5cf82b3d-8c76-4599-9203-962fcdd6e026)